Youth Programs and Local Schools

 Becker County Fair: The Fair is a great opportunity to interact with adults and children about local water quality issues.
 PRWD has a booth in the MN DNR building on the Fairgrounds.
 A button maker has proven to be a big hit with children who either create their own environmental images or color one of the many available to choose from.
 PRWD Summer Interns are asked to assist with this four day event each summer.

 Adopt a Drain: The City of Detroit Lakes and the District joined forces in the fall of 2019 to kick off an “adopt a drain” program with area 4th grade students.
 However, because the weather turned bitter cold early that fall, no drains were stenciled.
 The program was further delayed by the COVID-19 pandemic throughout 2020 and the spring of 2021.
-We hope to revive the program in the fall of 2021.
+We hope to revive the program in the near future.